theecanmole/NZ-emission-unit-prices/Readme.md

 The [4 September 2024 auction](https://www.etsauctions.govt.nz/public/auction_noticeboard/54) did not clear as there were no bids.
 There was no obvious response in the spot price.
 After the auction the price trend showed a slow convergence back to the 64.00 minimum auction price

-"The [4 December 2024 auction](https://www.etsauctions.govt.nz/public/auction_noticeboard/60) part cleared and 4,032,500 units were sold at exactly 64.00.
+The [4 December 2024 auction](https://www.etsauctions.govt.nz/public/auction_noticeboard/60) part cleared and 4,032,500 units were sold at exactly 64.00.
 Again there was no obvious response in the spot price on 5 December.

 ### 2024 secondary market spot prices in the Ggplot2 design
 ![](NZU-auctions-2024-720by540-ggplot-theme-bw.svg)